Lessons from Environmentalist Jeff Corwin

 All of the successes, all the marvels and wonders, and all of the emergency room scenarios that is conservation, is in Florida.
 That is why I have spent a lot of time working in Florida.

-But what Florida has got in common with everyone else, which is one of the biggest bain on conservation and it’s one of the things that I think about 24 / 7 when I’m sitting in the car when I am going for a jog, I think about plastics, plastics, plastics.
+But what Florida has got in common with everyone else, which is one of the things that I think about 24 / 7 when I’m sitting in the car when I am going for a jog, I think about plastics, plastics, plastics.

 From micro beads that are now in our bodies, that pass through filtration systems, to mass plastics pooling as continental drift size petroleum waste, and we are culturally here (seeing it) as a dirty habit.